 The volunteers who complete and electronically file tax returns at the VITA sites are required to complete a series of online and classroom training sessions developed by the IRS and local tax experts.
 The volunteers must also obtain IRS certification as qualified volunteer tax preparers by passing a series of tests.
 Along with requiring detailed knowledge of tax law, filing statuses, and deductions and exemptions, the volunteers must also pass tests covering privacy rules and ethics.
 At each site, experienced volunteers who have passed additional certifications in quality review and site coordination oversee the work of the volunteer tax preparers and review and check each return before it is electronically filed.
 These volunteers commit hours of service because they want to help their communities by ensuring hardworking individuals can claim and keep all of the tax credits they have earned.

-Contact CALL 2-1-1 - dial 211 or 1-877-211-5253 - to determine if you are eligible for free tax services, and to find a VITA site that is located near you.
+Contact CALL 2-1-1 - dial 211 or 1-877-211-5253 for Muskegon/Ottawa County and Dial 2-1-1 or 1-800-887-1107 for Newaygo/Oceana County - to determine if you are eligible for free tax services, and to find a VITA site that is located near you.
 The call specialists will help you determine which service is best for you and will take your information to schedule an appointment, or will direct you to your best option for your circumstance.
 The call specialist will also advise you of the identification, forms and documents you must bring with you to the VITA site in order to have your tax return prepared.
-CALL 2-1-1 will begin to take appointments in January 2018.
+CALL 2-1-1 will begin to take appointments in January 2019.

 In order to prepare your return at a VITA site: